 Shorten it; submissions that deviate from the guidelines may be rejected without consideration.
 The length of the contribution, including figures, title pages, references and appendices, must be between 10-12 pages for the Proceedings Track.

-Will there be a separate call for PhD track submissions?
+Will there be a separate call for the PhD forum?

-Yes, find the Call for PhD track submission here.
+Yes, you will find the Call for PhD forum here.